 As I mentioned in my last post, the fog display on Thursday morning might have been even better than Wednesday morning.
 It didn’t look very promising at first.
-There was no fog at our house, and none in Mariposa either, so I knew Mt.
-Bullion wouldn’t work.
-Claudia was with me this time, and we decided to take a back road out into the lower foothills.
+There was no fog at our house, and none in Mariposa either, so I knew I had to go lower.
+Claudia was with me this time, and we decided to take a back road that headed west into the lower foothills.
 At one point we crested a ridge, and there, below us, was the sea of fog.

 Again I was fortunate to find a good viewpoint looking toward the southeast.
 This time there was a layer of high clouds above the fog, already starting to turn color with the sunrise.
 Best of all, a double-peaked hill was poking up out of the fog in that direction.
 The image at the top of this post is an early one from that morning, with a brilliant sunrise above the fog and hills.